pydeep9026/random-text-generator/README.md

 ## 🚀 Features

-- ✏️ Create, edit, and delete tasks
+- ✏️ generate random text
-- 📅 Set due dates/deadlines for all task
+- 📅 set the number of words for the random text
-- 📂 sorted tasked based on priority
-- 🌈 Different colored tasks based on priority
+- 🌈 praticle js library for interactive background
-- 🎨 Super clean UI based on Figma UI provided by the club
+- 🎨 Super clean UI.
-- 🌓 Easy to switch dark and light theme
-- ❌ react-hot-toast for error warnings
-- 🧮 gives totals number of tasks to be done